FilipKucherenkov/Algorithms_Visualiser/README.md

  #### https://algorithm-visualiser-app.herokuapp.com/

 ## Technologies used:
+  * ReactJS
+  * Docker
+  * Docker Image deployed on Heroku

-### ReactJS Web app to visualise different Pathfinding algorithms such as A-star, Breadth-First-Search and Dijkstra. 👨‍💻
+## ReactJS Web app to visualise different Pathfinding algorithms such as A-star, Breadth-First-Search and Dijkstra. 👨‍💻
 #### Functionality includes:
   * Selecting a source and destination nodes. 🔥
   * Choosing as options which algorithms to run and visualise. 🔥